PacketFabric/terraform-provider-packetfabric/docs/resources/packetfabric_cloud_router_connection_google.md

 For examples on how to use a cloud's Terraform provider alongside PacketFabric, see [examples/use-cases](https://github.com/PacketFabric/terraform-provider-packetfabric/tree/main/examples/use-cases).

+adding a google cloud router connection using edge availability domain 2 connected to the same google cloud router/VPC

-!> **Warning 1:** Adding a redundant connection to an existing Google Cloud Router Connection may cause a momentary disruption and can result in the primary BGP session going down temporarily.
+!> **WARNING:** Use caution when adding a redundant connection (i.e. a Google Interconnect connection using edge availability domain `2`) in which both the primary and secondary connections are connected to the same Google Cloud Router and/or VPC.
+This may result in the primary BGP session going down temporarily.

-!> **Warning 2:** When using `cloud_settings`, the `advertised_ip_ranges` in Google Cloud Router will be managed via BGP `in` prefixes configured `packetfabric_cloud_router_connection_google`.
-Also, the `advertise_mode` of the Google Cloud Router must be set to "CUSTOM".

-->**Note:** It is recommended to ignore the `asn` attribute as it may be changed to a private ASN by PacketFabric in the event of multiple Google connections in the same Cloud Router.
+->**NOTE 1:** The Google Cloud Terraform provider has a Cloud Router resource where you can set an `asn` attribute.
+This ASN may be changed to a private ASN by PacketFabric in the event of multiple Google connections within the same PacketFabric Cloud Router.

+-> **NOTE 2:** The Google Cloud Terraform provider has a Cloud Router resource where you can set the `advertised_ip_ranges`.
+However, you can also configure these IP ranges from the PacketFabric side using `cloud_settings.bgp_settings.prefixes` (with the `type` attribute set to `in` -- see below).
+Also note that the `advertise_mode` on the Google Cloud Router resource must be set to `CUSTOM`.
+If using an existing Google Cloud Router that is set to `DEFAULT`, we will reset it to `CUSTOM` on your behalf.

 ## Example Usage